-To apply for a place in our accommodation you'll need to use our online portal, a link to this will appear on your applicant portal once you have firmly accepted your offer.
+To apply for a place in our accommodation you'll need to use our online portal - a link to this will appear in your applicant portal once you have firmly accepted your offer.
 If you are an international student you will also need to have paid your deposit.

-Our first allocation of accommodation normally takes place in May and we won’t prioritise your application based on the date we received it, unless we receive more than one application where the distance from the campus is exactly the same.
+Our first allocation of accommodation normally takes place in May.
+We won’t prioritise your application based on the date we received it, unless we receive more than one application where the distance from the campus is exactly the same.

 Submitting your application

 You need to apply through our online accommodation portal, which you can access through your applicant portal.

-You’ll also be able to get information on residence fees and periods of residence through the portal.
+The accommodation portal also contains more information on residence fees and periods of residence.

-Let us which accommodation and room type you’d prefer.
-We can't guarantee that you’ll get your first choice, but we’ll take you preferences into account when we allocate rooms.
+Let us know which accommodation and room type you’d prefer.
+We can't guarantee that you’ll get your first choice, but we’ll take your preferences into account when we allocate rooms.

 Our allocation policy